Skip to main content

 A prescription drug plan (PDP) is a stand-alone Medicare Part D plan.
 PDPs only offer Part D and work together with your Original Medicare.
 This is a good option for someone who wants to stay in Original Medicare but add prescription drug coverage.

-You are eligible to enroll in a PDP if you are already enrolled in Medicare Part A and/or Medicare Part B. Medicare Part D Prescription Drug Plans are only available through private insurers such as Aetna®.
+You are eligible to enroll in a PDP if you are already enrolled in Medicare Part A and/or Medicare Part B. Medicare Part D prescription drug plans are only available through private insurers such as Aetna®.

 For more information, please visit our Unpacking Medicare prescription drug coverage page.

-A MAPD plan includes:
+An MAPD plan includes:

 • Medicare Part A (hospital)